clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/5-connect-devices-to-networks-point-to-site-vpn-connections.md

 What is a site-to-site VPN Gateway connection?

-( ) A site-to-site VPN Gateway connection securely connects two networks. {{A site-to-site (S2S)VPN gateway connection lets you create a secure connection to your virtual network from another virtual network or a physical network.}}
+(x) A site-to-site VPN Gateway connection securely connects two networks. {{Correct, A site-to-site (S2S)VPN gateway connection lets you create a secure connection to your virtual network from another virtual network or a physical network.}}

-( ) A site-to-site VPN Gateway connection securely connects an individual client computer to a network. {{A **point-to-site** (P2S) VPN gateway connection lets you create a secure connection to your virtual network from an individual client computer.}}
+( ) A site-to-site VPN Gateway connection securely connects an individual client computer to a network. {{Incorrect, A **point-to-site** (P2S) VPN gateway connection lets you create a secure connection to your virtual network from an individual client computer.}}

-( ) A site-to-site VPN Gateway connection securely connects two individual computers. {{A site-to-site (S2S)VPN gateway connection does not connect two individual computers.}}
+( ) A site-to-site VPN Gateway connection securely connects two individual computers. {{Incorrect, A site-to-site (S2S)VPN gateway connection does not connect two individual computers.}}